 Dr. Carla Featured Speaker at Workshops Hosted by the Junior League of Monmouth County, New Jersey

-The Junior League of Monmouth County aims to empower young girls to become confident women.
 The Junior League of Monmouth County hosted a series of educational workshops presented by Dr. Carla Stokes for members, community organizations that provide services to girls, as well as parents and caregivers in the Red Bank, New Jersey area.
 Dr. Carla delivered tailored presentations for JLMC members, girl-serving organizations, and parents/caretakers.
-The workshops were based on her pioneering … [Read more...]
+The workshops were based on her pioneering research on the influence of hip hop-influenced popular culture and social media on girls’ … [Read more...]

-Dr. Carla Keynote Speaker at 12th Annual Alabama Child Safety Conference
+Dr. Carla Keynote Speaker on Girls, Social Media, and Hip Hop Education at Alabama Child Safety Conference

 Dr. Carla delivered a keynote presentation on social media and the impact of sexualization on girls' health and safety to more than 400 educators, social workers, parents, and law enforcement professionals at the 12th Annual Alabama Child Safety Conference in Decatur, Alabama.
 She also presented a workshop on how educators and girl-serving professionals can use hip hop and popular culture to educate girls.
 During the workshop, Dr. Carla shared lessons learned from Helping Our Teen Girls In … [Read more...]

-Join Dr. Carla and HOTGIRLS, Inc. for a Town Hall Meeting on Black Girls in Schools
+Dr. Carla Joined National Scholars and Leaders for Town Hall on the Experiences of Black Girls in Schools

 Dr. Carla Featured Doctoral Alumni Speaker at University of Michigan Rackham Graduate School Centennial Lectures